Cultural feminism: Theory

 Mary Daly linked "female energy", or her term Gyn/Ecology, to the female "life-affirming, life-creating biological condition" that is victimized by male aggression as a result of "male barrenness".
-Adrienne Rich asserts that female biology has “radical” potential that has been suppressed by its reduction by men.
-Some cultural feminists desired the separation of women-only, women-run centers and spaces to “challenge negative gendered constructions.”
+Adrienne Rich asserts that female biology has "radical" potential that has been suppressed by its reduction by men.
+Some cultural feminists desired the separation of women-only, women-run centers and spaces to "challenge negative gendered constructions".
 This form of separatism within cultural feminism was criticized for ignoring structural patriarchy to instead blame men as individuals for women's oppression.
-In addition to physical separation, cultural feminists called for “separation from male values.”
+In addition to physical separation, cultural feminists called for "separation from male values".

 Women are identified as the most important and most marginalized group.
-Daly asserted that other categories of identity including ethnicity and class are male-defined groups, and women who identify them are being divided from other women.
-Rich declares the “social burden” placed on women is greater and more complex than even the burden of slavery.
+Daly asserted that other categories of identity, including ethnicity and class are male-defined groups, and women who identify them are being divided from other women.
+Rich declares the "social burden" placed on women is greater and more complex than even the burden of slavery.

 Motherhood and child-bearing is another popular topic in cultural feminist theory.
 Rich theorized motherhood as an institution, constructed to control women, which is different from authentic, natural motherhood.
 Cultural feminists declare the relationship between mother and daughter, and therefore all women, has been destroyed by patriarchy and must be repaired.

-In her exhaustive study of second-wave feminist theory, Love and Politics: Radical Feminist and Lesbian Theories, Carol Anne Douglas (long-time critic at Off Our Backs) included the influence of Susan Griffin's popular book Woman and Nature: The Roaring Inside Her as central to the development of this strain of theory.
+In a study of second-wave feminist theory, Carol Anne Douglas (long-time critic at Off Our Backs) included the influence of Susan Griffin's popular book Woman and Nature: The Roaring Inside Her as central to the development of this strain of theory.
 Notably, this chapter of Douglas' book is titled Male biology as a problem and the analysis of Griffin's ideas is subtitled Woman the Natural.